josh-argyle/magicmirror/pages/docs/faq.md

       - infinity
 ```

 and restart the container with `docker compose up -d`.
 Then you can login into the container with `docker exec -it mm bash`.
 You are by default in the MagicMirror² directory (`/opt/magic_mirror`).
-From here you can start the mirror with `npm run server` in server-only mode or with `npm run start` on your raspberry pi.
+From here you can start the mirror with `node --run server` in server-only mode or with `node --run start` on your raspberry pi.
 Now you can examine the logs to catch the errors.

 ## Error: Cannot find module `request`